untool/untool/packages/react/README.md

 ## `render(element, [options])`

 `render()` is `@untool/react`'s main export.
-You are expected to call it in your applications main entry file and it is essentialy a shorthand: it creates and bootstraps a core mixin container and calls its `render` method.
+You are expected to call it in your applications main entry file and it is essentialy a shorthand: it creates and bootstraps a mixin container and calls its `render` method.

 `render` accepts two arguments: a react element and an optional options object. `@untool/react` will use the contents of `options.router` to configure the [React Router](https://github.com/ReactTraining/react-router) instances it controls.